colinamicon/blackjack/README.md

 # blackjack
-Text based version of blackjack in MatLab
+Text based version of Blackjack in MatLab